 Biochemistry, in its broadest aspects is the most comprehensive of all the branches of chemistry, since it includes organic, inorganic and Physical Biochemistry to the extent to which each of these is related to the chemistry of living things, both the plants and animals.

 Introduction to Biochemistry encompasses wide areas of cell biology and molecular biology.
 It is concerned with the molecules that make up the structure of cells and organs that is molecular anatomy.
 It deals with carbon compounds and the reactions they undergo in living organisms.
 It is also concerned with molecular physiology; that is, the functions of molecules in carrying out the needs of the cells and organs.

-The beginning of biochemistry is not very marked because this subject is a synthetic discipline comprising biological sciences and Organic Biochemistry.
+The beginning of biochemistry is not very evident because this subject is a synthetic discipline comprising biological sciences and Organic Biochemistry.
 Biochemistry is the study of chemical processes in living organisms.
-The beginning of research in the area of photosynthesis, respiration, nitrogen metabolism and nucleic acid etc could be appropriately considered as the advent of biochemical age.
+The beginning of research in the area of photosynthesis, respiration, nitrogen metabolism and nucleic acid etc. could be appropriately considered as the advent of biochemical age.
 It has the contribution of many scientists as listed below.

-- Louis Pasteur (1860): Louis Pasteur, the well known French scientist did a great deal of work on fermentation and pointed out the central importance of enzymes in this process.
+- Louis Pasteur (1860): Louis Pasteur, the famous French scientist renowned for his works on vaccination, pasteurization and fermentation pointed out the central importance of enzymes in this process.
 He gave the concept of aerobic and anaerobic organisms and their associated fermentation.

 - Emil Fischer (1890): Emil Fischer discovered that to fit into the binding site of enzyme a substrate must have a matching shape that is lock and key system of enzyme and substrate molecule.
 In 1891 his elucidation of the configuration of D-glucose was a remarkable achievement that greatly stimulated the field of organic chemistry.
 He discovered the process of separation of amino acids from hydrolysates of protein and primary structure of protein.